 The device is meant to be left in a home unattended, and should therefore be safe in the presence of children and pets.
 Since the inductive reduction design only uses inductors there is no safety concern with this approach to reducing THD.
-Both active filter designs are likewise very safe devices, as they can be easily contained in a tamper-proof box.
+The active filter is likewise a very safe device, as it can be easily contained in a small, tamper-proof box.
 The passive filter design may contain large capacitors which are potentially dangerous even after the device has been unplugged, although it too can be easily contained in a small box.
 The UPQC design requires the use of large capacitors as well as transformers, which have very high voltage at the terminals.
 If either of these components became exposed, it would present a significant danger to anyone that might touch the device.
 For this reason, a very large, tamper-proof container would be needed.
 Because of the large number of components contained within this box, heat dissipation would be a further problem.